adon-cloudcannon/landing-page-test/src/collections/case-studies/fulldev.md

 ![](https://cc-dam.imgix.net/fulldev-case-study-03.png)

-> What I really love about how the sidebar of CloudCannon works is that it's very variable and makes everything a lot easier.
-Once you go into an object, it slides into a new panel.
+> What I really love about how the sidebar of CloudCannon works is that it's clean and straightforward.
+When you open an object it slides into a new panel which removes distractions.
 It's just a very clean object.

 Sil also discovered CloudCannon’s <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/guides/staging-workflow-guide/staging-branch/">staging and branching features</a>&nbsp;early on in his time with the CMS.
 Since then, he has set up publishing workflows on every single Fulldev site he ships, reasoning that development updates should be evaluated before being shipped to production, and that content editors should have the choice to see their content changes on a draft site before publication: